 Several asphalt cement grades are employed to improve the functionality of asphalt roads.
 Before the asphalt pavement mixture has time to cool, it is rapidly delivered to the job site and expertly laid down by an asphalt paver.
 Finally, when the asphalt has cooled, it is compacted using a series of compaction rollers.

-Roads, parking lots, airport runways, walking paths, tennis courts, and any other major or small project that requires a level, smooth surface are all prime candidates for asphalt pavement.
+Roads, parking lots, walking paths, tennis courts, and any other major or small project that requires a level, smooth surface are all prime candidates for asphalt pavement.

 What Is Asphalt Made of?